eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 ## Technical Support

+- [Troubleshooting](troubleshooting): A list of common issues that (particularly new) users of Epsilon tend to run into.
 - [Constructing a helpful minimal example](minimal-examples): From time to time, you may run into a problem when using Epsilon or find a bug.
 This article describes how to construct a minimal example that we can use to reproduce the problem on our machine.

 ## Extending Epsilon